r-lyeh-archived/tracey/README.md

 - Tracey is handy.
 Generates HTML logs that can be collapsed per branch in [Sublime Text 2](http://sublimetext.com) and related editors.
 - Tracey is cross-platform.
 Builds on Windows/Linux/MacosX.
 Compiles on g++/clang/msvc.
 - Tracey is stand-alone.
 OS dependencies only.
 No third party dependencies.
-- Tracey is MIT licensed.
+- Tracey is BOOST licensed.

 ### cons
 - No hooks for `malloc()`/`free()`.
 Tracey supports `new`/`delete` C++ memory operators only (atm).